nychealth/coronavirus-data/latest/Readme.md

 This file contains cumulative counts and average weekly rates of cases, hospitalizations, and deaths by vaccination status,  since January 17, 2021.
 Data are updated on Thursdays containing data through the Saturday 12 days prior.

 It includes the following definitions:
-- "Vaccinated" means people who are fully vaccinated at the time of case diagnosis: 14 days after the administration of the 2nd dose in a 2-dose series, or after the administration of a single-dose vaccine.
+- "Vaccinated" means people age 12 and over who are fully vaccinated at the time of case diagnosis: 14 days after the administration of the 2nd dose in a 2-dose series, or after the administration of a single-dose vaccine.
-- "Unvaccinated" means there is no record of this patient's vaccination status.
+- "Unvaccinated" means people age 12 and over with no record of vaccination status.
 - Cases, hospitalization, and deaths: defined per this repository's common standards.
 - Rates are per 100,000 people.
 Hospitalization and death rates are age-adjusted.
 The denominator for average weekly rates for vaccinated people is the count of NYC residents recorded as fully vaccinated by the week of an event (case, hospitalization, or death) included in the rate; the denominator for unvaccinated people is the total city population minus the number of fully or partially vaccinated people  as of the week of event.